hackerspider1/hackerspider1/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px"> About Me:

-- 🏦 I'm a Penetration Tester working for a Deloitte USI in India
+- 🏦 I'm a Penetration Tester working for Deloitte USI, living in Delhi NCR
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 📝 I write my findings [here](https://guptashubham.com/) and [Echopwn](https://echopwn.com)
 - 🧳  I am currently Planning **My Next Trip**
 - 📱  Talk to me about Travel, Hacking (both of these are not any kind of insect or animals), silicon valley & Mr. Robot 🎥
-- 👯 We can connect to smoke pot ♟
+- 👯 We can connect to smoke pot 🚬
 - ⚡ Fun fact: I'm lonely but I like to be lonely still I feel lonely o_O